Roommate-Budget-Helper/budget-helper-full-stack-app/app/README.md

 3. Go to [MailSlurp](https://www.mailslurp.com/) and create an account
 4. After logging in confirm you see a dashboard similar to this:
    ![MailSlurp Dashboard](../docs/mailslurp.png)
+5. Copy the API Access key and place it in the `cypress.env.json`
    You should now be able run the project

+### Note: Cypress must be run outside of the docker dev environment on your host machine.
+If you have a M1 Mac refer to the following guide: []()

 ## Commands